dfe-analytical-services/absence-distributions-dashboard/README.md

 ---

-## How to contribute

-Details on how to contribute to the app should go here, e.g.

 ### Flagging issues

 If you spot any issues with the application, please flag it in the "Issues" tab of this repository, and label as a bug.